 A key issue in determining how to allocate Customer Success cost is whether your company’s Customer Success organization is tied directly to closing contracts or not.

-Some management teams believe that Customer Success should be divorced from revenue targets, renewals and upselling of customers.
-In this perspective, Customer Success is all about making the customer successful and driving deeper adoption of your products and services.
-It is believed that by taking away the pressure to close or even promote business, the Customer Success team will be more effective in their mission.
+Some management teams believe that it should be divorced from revenue targets, renewals and upselling of customers.
+In this perspective, it is all about making the customer successful and driving deeper adoption of your products and services.
+It is believed that by taking away the pressure to close or even promote business, the team will be more effective in their mission.
 Actual renewals and upselling is handed off to another team, usually in Sales.
-When commissions are not included in Customer Success compensation plans, it is easy to put the entire Customer Success expense in Cost of Revenue.
+When commissions are not included in these compensation plans, it is easy to put the entire Customer Success expense in Cost of Revenue.

-Another school of thought is that Customer Success is a Sales function, and the organization is managed with sales targets and commissions and/or bonuses tied to bookings.
+Another school of thought is that this is a Sales function, and the organization is managed with sales targets and commissions and/or bonuses tied to bookings.
 Customer Success employees are hired as relationship managers, usually within a typical sales organization and focused on working with existing customers.
-The selling may be a softsell, but if Customer Success executives have revenue targets and commissions, no matter where in the company they sit, it is sales expense.
+The selling may be a softsell, but if these executives have revenue targets and commissions, no matter where in the company they sit, it is sales expense.

 Are Customer Success executives eligible for revenue-based commissions?